jamesrharwood/srqr/items/purpose.md

 ["A clear purpose frames the article."
 [Rahilah Zayn - Researcher]{.attribution}]{.aside}

 Include a statement of study intent.
-This can be framed as one or more research questions, purposes, goals, or objectives.^[Qualitative studies often explore “how” and “why” questions related to a social or human problems or phenomenon, and they are designed to enhance readers’ understanding of a problem or phenomenon.]
+This can be framed as one or more research questions(see [note](#qualitative-questions)), purposes, goals, or objectives.

 ## Why readers need this information

 By clearly stating the purpose of the study, authors set readers’ expectations for the methods, findings and discussion sections of the manuscript.

+## Qualitative research questions {#qualitative-questions}

+Qualitative studies often explore “how” and “why” questions related to a social or human problems or phenomenon, and they are designed to enhance readers’ understanding of a problem or phenomenon.

 ## Example